 Use Some Repellents

 There are few better ways to keep pests away from a certain area than repellent.
-These are often scents or tastes that drive pests away.
+These are often scents (such as peppermint mouse repellant) or tastes that drive pests away.
 There is a laundry list of different repellents out there that can be sprayed or applied to different areas.

-While there are plenty of chemical-based repellent solutions out there, there are also some natural options you have.
+While there are plenty of chemical-based repellent solutions out there, there are also some options for natural pest control.
 This ranges from plants, to spices and several other choices that you might already have laying around.
 However, keep in mind that these repellents can stop more pests from coming in, but may not be able to rid your home of the pests that have already found their way inside.

 Store Food the Right Way

 Another great way to make sure your home is free of pests is to store food the right way.
 Just like people, pests are often drawn to food.
 If you leave food out in the open, or leave food containers opened up, pests are likely going to find their way into it.
 This can ruin the food, and open up your home to several pests.

 In addition to closing up containers, you should also keep all food behind closed doors such as in your fridge, in your pantry or in a cupboard.
 Also be sure to use proper pet food storage, so that pests cannot infiltrate your pet’s food.
 The same also goes for things like your garbage, recycling, compost and other types of waste.